isidoridev/wordgodjs/README.md

 # Word Occurrence
 I want to see the context that words are used in.

+## How To Use
+for now,
+node userside.js

+in future
+node wordgod.js

 # Features
 - Parses text.
 - Select a word and see the sentence it belongs in.